moscaverd/PoGoGram/README.md

 # PoGoGram
-Pokémon Go integration with Telegram Bot.
-With this simples app, you can setup a Telegram bot that searches for Pokémons in a given area.
+With this simples app you can setup a Telegram bot that searches for Pokémons in a given area.

 # Requirements
 ## Telegram bot